KelschLAB/NoSeMaze/Documentation/Guides/setupGuide.md

 ![Sensor Node](/Documentation/_images/Blockschaltbild_Umweltsensorik.png)

 The data output can be plotted via the Sensornode Data Viewer.
 Please check the Data Viewer section of the [User Guide](./userGuide.md) for a more detailed explaination on how to visualize data received by the modules.
+In the Nosemaze home folder, a csv folder is created.
+All measurement datapoints are exported to this folder in a specified intervall.

 For a more detailed report on the Sensornode module itself please check [Sensornode Module](./sensornode.md).